Kobe Airport

 Kobe Airport (神戸空港, Kōbe Kūkō) is a primarily domestic airport on an artificial island just off the coast of Kobe, 8 km south of Sannomiya Station, Japan.
 Opened on February 16, 2006, it primarily handles domestic flights.
 International flights to destinations within China, South Korea and Taiwan, started in April 2025.
 The airport can also accommodate international charter flights.
 In the first year of operation (2006), the airport handled 2,697,000 passengers with an average load factor of 61.1%.
 In 2017, it handled 3,071,974 passengers with an average load factor of 79.4%.
-In the fiscal year covering April 2022 - March 2023, UKB had a passenger throughput of 3,109,151.
+In the fiscal year covering April 2022 to March 2023, UKB had a passenger throughput of 3,109,151.
 The island airport covers just 156 hectares (385 acres) of land.

 History

 The city government of Kobe first proposed an airport adjacent to Port Island in 1971.
 At the time, government planners were seeking alternatives to the heavily congested Itami Airport: the original Kobe Airport plan called for six runways more than 3000 m in length on a 1100 ha facility.
 The mayor of Kobe, Tatsuo Miyazaki, declared his opposition to building such a large airport so close to the city, and was re-elected shortly afterward in 1973, defeating a competitor who supported the airport.

 Kobe businesses were still interested in the plan, however, and pressed the city government to propose a smaller facility with one 3000 m runway.
 This plan was submitted to the Transport Ministry in 1982 as a competitor for the Kansai International Airport plan, which was then being supported by the Osaka and Wakayama prefectural governments.
 After the national government voiced its displeasure with the Kobe proposal, Kobe officially switched its support to the Kansai Airport proposal in 1984, but in 1985 decided to independently fund the construction of another airport.